KeelanAnderson/PP2-rockPaperScissorsLizardSpock/README.md

 - I got help from this youtube video when starting my project and was very helpful and i took a lot of inspiration from this in my project starting out but later created better ways to run my functions myself.
 The arrow function is used in my project is from the tutorial. https://www.youtube.com/watch?v=RwFeg0cEZvQ&t=1054s

-- the content on the rules page was taken from https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock
+- The content on the rules page was taken from https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock

 ### Media

-The images used for this website were taken from https://www.pngaaa.com/download/4532035 and https://www.akshaybahadur.com/post/rock-paper-scissors-lizard-spock.
+- The images used for this website were taken from https://www.pngaaa.com/download/4532035 and https://www.akshaybahadur.com/post/rock-paper-scissors-lizard-spock.

-the images for my README.md FILE cropped and edited using paint.
+- The images for my README.md FILE cropped and edited using paint.